onestardao/WFGY/Avatar/docs/README.md

 This layer should stay clear, practical, and route-aware.

 It should not try to restate the entire research body.
 It should not try to replace evaluation pressure.
 It should not pretend a few instructions equal the whole system.

-That restraint is what keeps docs useful.
+That restraint is what keeps Docs useful.

 ---

 ## 🧠 Current docs surfaces

-The current docs layer is organized into five major surfaces.
+The current Docs layer is organized into five major surfaces.

 ### 1. Startup surface